 Day Reporting Centers

-Day Reporting Centers (DRCs) are community-based programs are highly structured, non-residential alternatives targeting high risk/ high need offenders.
-Intensive programming targets substance abuse, mental health, and/ or cognitive/ behavioral issues through counseling/educational programming and close supervision.
+Day Reporting Centers (DRCs) are community-based programs that are highly structured, non-residential alternatives targeting high-risk/high-need individuals under supervision.
+Intensive programming targets substance use, mental health, and/or cognitive/behavioral issues through counseling/educational programming and close supervision.

 Phase 1 and 2 are a minimum of six (6) months and phase 3 is six (6) months in duration.

-Education/ Employment specialist assists with identifying resources for offenders that encounter barriers to educational and employment programs throughout Georgia, with a focus on rural communities; Network with community stakeholders to collaborate with DCS to assist in the reentry process.
+Education/Employment specialist assists with identifying resources for individuals that encounter barriers to educational and employment programs throughout Georgia, with a focus on rural communities; Network with community stakeholders to collaborate with DCS to assist in the reentry process.